 - Imaging techniques include ultrasound, contrast-enhanced CT scanning, nuclear medicine studies using technetium 99m Tc-labelled red blood cells, MRI, hepatic arteriography and digital subtraction angiography.

-- Surgical resection is the treatment of choice.
+- If asymptomatic they may be left alone.
+Surgical resection is the treatment of choice if necessary.
 Minimally invasive therapies include arterial embolisation, radiofrequency ablation and hepatic irradiation.
 Liver transplantation is required on rare occasions.
 Steroids and interferon treatment are other treatment options.

 - Usually asymptomatic but may cause slight abdominal pain in the epigastrium and in the right hypochondrium, and also bloating.
 May cause elevations of gamma GT and alkaline phosphatase.
 The possibility of malignant transformation can be monitored with serum alpha-fetoprotein (AFP).